Agent-Hellboy/fmsh/README.md

 ---

 ####
- - Currently you can downmload the binary for mac using homebrew
+ - Currently, you can install the binary for Mac using homebrew

 ## **Usage**